Continuously Deploying Django to DigitalOcean with Docker and GitLab

 Test

-Finally, update the deploy stage so that it only runs when changes are made to the master branch:
+Finally, update the deploy stage so that it only runs when changes are made to the main branch:

 deploy: